 What is Selvage, Grain, Bias - In Conclusion

-Knowing and understanding these three terms will assist with fabric purchases as well as cutting and trimming a garment.
+Knowing and understanding what is selvage and these three terms will assist with fabric purchases as well as cutting and trimming a garment.
 It is useful to know about the way fabric works and understand what a warp and a weft are as well as the selvage and grain as this is how fabric is made.
 The added understanding of the bias completes the three terms used to define fabric and how to take the right direction to use your fabric to the best advantage.